ld4l/ld4l-cul-usage/analysis/README.md

   1. The Cornell data has a _thinner_ tail at high stackscore than the Harvard data.
 This is because the method of grouping is sensitive to the number of different raw scores -- with fewer raw scores there are fewer single-item high scores to group into high stack-score for the Cornell data.
   2. The Cornell data has a smaller fraction of items with no usage information, and hence stackcore 1, than the Harvard data.
 In a system such as [StackLife](http://stacklife.law.harvard.edu/) there is essentially no difference shown in the UI between stackscore 1 and stackscore 2.
 However, if we had a system where search result ordering was adjusted based on stackscore, then a search with no high-scoring results could have result order significantly affected by the differences in low stackscores (as almost 93% of Cornell items have stackscore 1 or 2 in the above).

 Without other information to indicate how the distributions should differ between institutions, it seems likely (unproven!) that the most sharable and mixable data would result from each instition's StackScores having a similar disrtibution.
-I thus adjusted the code to take a cumulative disctribution (counting from stackscore 100 down to 1) as the 'gold standard' and binning new data according to that.
-I've then used the Harvard distribution as the input to match.
+I thus adjusted the code to take a reference distribution (derived from the Harvard distribution) as the 'gold standard' and to bin new data according to that.
+Of course, we could use any other chosen distribution.

 Also, in order to do something that uses the circulation date to provide a smooth score increase for more recent use I have applied an exponential decay to circulation data scoring so the overall algorithm is now: